Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The camera gift, and that night, started everything: what you see on this site, the first trips to the Great Plains, the move westward to St. Louis.

-Today, weather expeditioning has gone mainstream.
+Today, storm photography has gone mainstream.
 Cameras are 'instant' HD and digital, and I've long since learned that what I do really isn't that significant or unique in the grand scheme of things.
-I chase mostly alone these days, with many old friends either losing interest in observing or unable to make the long trips like they used to.
+I travel mostly alone these days, with many old friends either losing interest in chasing or unable to make the long trips like they used to.
 I also feel like everything that can be seen, captured and done has likely been seen, captured and done.
-The old communities of observing (StormTrack, WX-CHASE and the Lightning List) where I'd made all of my friends and enjoyed feeling like a part of something, have faded into obsolescence.
+The old communities of chasing (StormTrack, WX-CHASE and the Lightning List) where I'd made all of my friends and enjoyed feeling like a part of something, have faded into obsolescence.
 All that's left is the cliquish Facebook, where interaction takes place only in closed circles - many of which I'm not welcome in.